Chinese and Iranian hackers targeted Biden and Trump campaigns, Google says

 The Trump and Biden campaigns did not immediately return messages.
 The Chinese Embassy in Washington did not immediately respond to requests for comment.
 The Iranian mission to the United Nations in New York did not immediately respond to messages.

+Charming Kitten, the group identified by Google as being responsible for the targeting of the Trump campaign, has also recently hit the headlines over other exploits, including the targeting of the pharmaceutical company Gilead Sciences Inc .

+Earlier this year, Reuters tied the group to attempts to impersonate high-profile media figures and journalists.

-(Reporting by Christopher Bing; Additional reporting by Raphael Satter in Washington and Jack Stubbs in London; Editing by Chris Sanders and Lisa Shumaker)
+(Reporting by Christopher Bing; Additional reporting by Raphael Satter in Washington and Jack Stubbs in London; Editing by Chris Sanders, Lisa Shumaker and Leslie Adler)